Plant Based Diet, Health Benefits for Coronary Artery Disease by Jeffrey Dach MD

 Anti-Inflammatory and Antimicrobial Substances in Plants

-Another benefit of the plant based diet is the anti-inflammatory and antimicrobial substances in plants.(8)
+Another benefit of the plant based diet is the anti-inflammatory and antimicrobial effects of the plants we traditionally eat.(8)

 In conclusion, here is a quote from Dr Esselstyn.
 He says: (10)